 It’s not just the crown you’re paying for.
 There are a few things that go into the total cost, like material expenses, lab fees, and professional fees.
 Each dentist will charge a certain fee per service based on the guidelines set out by the Ontario Dental Association so the total cost could range anywhere from (approximately) $1,000 to $1,500.

 You can ask your dentist ahead of time for an approximate cost, as well as request a coverage amount from your insurance company to see if, and how much, they’d cover and what you’d have to pay out-of-pocket.

 How Much Do Crowns Cost With Insurance Coverage?

 But there are times when patients may request a crown to improve the appearance of their teeth and this is when insurance coverage may not kick in since it isn’t deemed as “necessary”.
-If you’d still like to proceed with enhancing your smile with crowns, there are plenty of options for patients to receive cheaper dental care, but with the same high-quality materials.
+If you’d still like to proceed with enhancing your smile with crowns, there are plenty of options for patients to receive cheaper dental care, but with the same materials.
 Let’s talk more about this below.